ECOC-Sponsored Bird Walks

 Participate in the 112th ECOC birding trip down the Ipswich River!
 Arguably the oldest uninterrupted bird-count in the world, this event is timed to get the best views of birds before full leaf-out, but late enough in the season to get better weather for paddling.
 Contact Dave for trip start time and other details.

 Directions to the Peabody Essex Museum

-The Morse Auditorium is in PEM’s main building.
-135 Essex Street is next door to PEM’s main entrance (at the corner of Essex and Liberty St., Salem, MA).
+PEM Connect Building is at 135 Essex Street, next door to PEM’s main entrance (at the corner of Essex and Liberty St. in Salem, MA).
+Morse Auditorium is in PEM’s main building.
 Note: if severe weather is forecast, call 978-745-1876 to confirm event.